 - Garnish: fresh greens and toasted sesame seeds

 - 3 tablespoons low sodium soy sauce

 - 2 tablespoons unseasoned rice vinegar

 - 4 cloves garlic - grated

 - 1 teaspoon corn starch

-- When the cauliflower is nearly done, prepare the sauce by whisking together the soy sauce through corn starch.
+- While the cauliflower is roasting, prepare the sauce.
+Whisk together all sauce ingredients, from the soy sauce to the corn starch, in a bowl.

 - Heat a large skillet or wok over low heat.